himani-arora-ha/himani-arora-ha.github.io/content/sections/aboutme.md

-I received my Ph.D. in Physics from TU Dresden (Germany) in 2020 and am currently working as a postdoctoral researcher at Helmholtz-Zentrum Dresden-Rossendorf ([HZDR](https://www.hzdr.de/db/!ContMan.Visi.Card?pNid=2760&pUser=113526)).
+I received my Ph.D. in Physics from TU Dresden (Germany) in 2020 and am currently working as a postdoctoral researcher at Helmholtz-Zentrum Dresden-Rossendorf <a href="https://www.hzdr.de/db/!ContMan.Visi.Card?pNid=2760&pUser=113526)" target="_blank">(HZDR)</a>.
+Before that, I did my bachelors in metallurgical engineering at IIT-BHU in Varanasi, India, and my Masters with Erasmus Mundus in Ausburg (Germany), Grenoble (France), and Leuven (Belgium).

 My research is focused on the characterization and integration of nanoscale materials and their heterostructures into electronic devices (transistors, photodetectors, and sensors).

-During my career, I have worked in rigorous and challenging work environments at world-renowned organizations in India, Europe, and the United States.
+During my career, I have worked at world-renowned organizations in India, Europe, and the United States.
 Leading (sometimes) inter-disciplinary and multinational teams has enabled me to quickly learn new methods and smoothly integrate into new environments.
 I am a firm believer that learning continues throughout one’s life.
 Hence, I try to indulge myself in new challenges and to hone new skills to broaden my abilities and limits.